 This doesn’t mean you’re safe in the early fall months, either.
 According to the F5 website, from September through October, phishing attacks focus on any top 10 sites.

 Both planned and sudden purchases can put you at risk for holiday shopping scams.
-The commonality between most scams is that the fraudsters involved will steal credit card information as consumers trusting the wrong website, email in their inbox, or seller.
+The commonality between most scams is that the fraudsters involved will steal credit card information or gift card numbers as consumers trusting the wrong website, email in their inbox, or seller.

 Scammers are like salespeople and approach as many people as possible by email, phone, text, direct messages, and website scams.
 Their success is a numbers game, and the more people they reach out to, the better their odds.
 Scammer success relies on tricking a small percentage of people who don’t recognize that they’re being scammed.